 5. Lettings

 The school will make its facilities available to outside users at a charge of at least the cost of providing the facilities.
-The scale of charges will be determined annually by the Resources Committee and approved by the Governing Board.
+The scale of charges will be determined annually by the Full Governing Board.

 6. Other charges